 Dole's Code of Conduct ("Code") is a statement of principles for conducting business in a legal and ethical manner.
-Each of us-employees and members of the Board of Directors, as well as consultants and key suppliers of Dole-is required to read the Code carefully and to adhere to its principles in conducting Dole business.
+Each of us - employees and members of the Board of Directors, as well as consultants engaged for six months or more - is required to read the Code carefully and to adhere to its principles in conducting Dole business.
 Dole's commitment to ethical conduct is paramount in everything we do.
 We hold ourselves to these high standards because of our deep commitment to our stakeholders: our customers, employees, suppliers, business partners, shareholder and host countries and communities around the world.